Sample Croatia - History (Grades 6-8) Worksheet

 By Ekaterina Zhdanova-Redman

 1 From about the 10th century BC, the country that is now modern Croatia, along with modern Albania and Slovenia, was a part of Illyria.
 Illyrians lived in tribes and had self-governing communities with elders as their leaders.
-Illyrians were a coastal nation and had their own navy.
-They pirated Greek and Roman settlements and, finally, were conquered by Romans and became part of the Roman Empire called Illyricum.
+Illyria was a coastal nation and had its own navy.
+It pirated Greek and Roman settlements and, finally, was conquered by Romans and became part of the Roman Empire called Illyricum.

 2 Under the rule of the Roman Empire, Illyria became very prosperous, serving as a trading and transit link for Rome because of its convenient seaports and roads built by Romans.
 It also became a very important Roman province through which the culture of ancient Rome spread further to the "barbarian" peoples of what is now eastern and central Europe.
 In fact, some of Rome's greatest emperors came from Illyria, including Constantine the Great and Diocletian.
 It is interesting to note that most of these emperors were chosen by their own soldiers while in battle--the Roman Senate simply approved them later.